Cutera Inc. (CUTR): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of CUTR

-Many brokerage firms have already submitted their reports for CUTR stocks, with Stephens repeating the rating for CUTR by listing it as a “Overweight.”
-The predicted price for CUTR in the upcoming period, according to Stephens is $68 based on the research report published on December 28th of the previous year 2022.
+Many brokerage firms have already submitted their reports for CUTR stocks, with Cantor Fitzgerald repeating the rating for CUTR by listing it as a “Neutral.”
+The predicted price for CUTR in the upcoming period, according to Cantor Fitzgerald is $33 based on the research report published on January 11th of the current year 2023.

-Stephens, on the other hand, stated in their research note that they expect to see CUTR reach a price target of $78.
-The rating they have provided for CUTR stocks is “Overweight” according to the report published on October 14th, 2022.
+Stephens, on the other hand, stated in their research note that they expect to see CUTR reach a price target of $68, previously predicting the price at $78.
+The rating they have provided for CUTR stocks is “Overweight” according to the report published on December 28th, 2022.

-Maxim Group gave a rating of “Buy” to CUTR, setting the target price at $60 in the report published on November 04th of the previous year.
+Stephens gave a rating of “Overweight” to CUTR, setting the target price at $78 in the report published on October 14th of the previous year.

 Insider Trading